- https://indianexpress.com/article/explained/why-maharashtra-is-planning-an-overhaul-of-its-rent-control-pagdi-system-10417720/

 Table of Contents

-What is Pagdi System?
+What is the Pagdi System?

 Understanding Tenant Rights Under the Pagdi System